 Although camping is about embracing the simpler life, you don’t have to completely forego the comforts and standards of home.
 Encourage your family to treat the tent with the same respect as they would do your home by establishing a set of ground rules.
 One great and simple tip is to ensure your tent features a porch (of some sort) to help reinforce the ‘shoes off’ rule.
 The last thing you want is muddy wellies inside your tent.

-Airbeds are possibly one of the best camping saviours, however they can get chilly.
+[amazon_link asins=’B00U7R4XAE’ template=’ProductAd’ store=’littl0e7-21′ marketplace=’UK’ link_id=’6fc4bbaf-3a2e-11e7-9bb0-e9418b7dfba7′] Airbeds are possibly one of the best camping saviours, however they can get chilly.
 So bring extra blankets or invest in an insulated roll mat to help keep you warm at night.
-Alternatively, if you are keen-campers and want to invest in something a little more robust/hi-tech, check out these awesome portable bunk beds for kids…
+Alternatively, if you are keen-campers and want to invest in something a little more robust/hi-tech, check out these awesome portable bunk beds for kids.
+Tired children = tired parents which could very quickly have a disastrous effect on your family festival experience.
+So be sure to make your sleeping and living arrangements comfy and secure.

 Don’t be in the dark

-Headtorches and glow sticks are a great idea for night time and they’re always fun for the kids (and adults!)
+Headtorches and glow sticks are a great idea for night time.
+They’re not only fun but will also create a comforting and secure atmosphere for the kids at bedtime, again helping to ensure a good nights sleep for all.
 Fairy lights are also a great addition to any tent, both from an aesthetic as well as a practical point of view.
-Also check out Litecups which are currently 32% off on LittleBird.
-They’re a nifty combination of night-light and non-spill cup for kids!

 Trusty bin liners